 The story of Iwantja Arts in Indulkana, SA, is pretty amazing.
-In the early nineteen eighties, artists Alec Baker and Sadie Singer drove south through the red desert, first to Adelaide and then to Canberra, where they advocated for the funding for facilities to establish a contemporary arts centre.
+In the early 1980s, artists Alec Baker and Sadie Singer drove south through the red desert, first to Adelaide and then to Canberra, where they advocated for the funding for facilities to establish a contemporary arts centre.

 Today Iwantja Arts is a proud powerhouse of Indigenous art and creative making; the art centre encourages and fosters artistic excellence and cultural development within the community by providing opportunities, training, and career development for Anangu artists.

 We feel privileged to be able to share these amazing works and their stories in our showroom and gallery spaces.

 - Betty Muffler, Emerging Art Prize, 2017 National Aboriginal and Torres-Strait Islander Art Award

 - Peter Mungkuri, Winner, Hadley's Art Prize, TAS

 - Vincent Namatjira, Finalist, Archibald Prize 2017, Ramsay Art Prize 2017, Moran Portrait Prize 2017

 Indulkana / APY Lands